googleforgames/quilkin/docs/src/services/proxy.md

 that Quilkin proxies traffic to.

 Sessions are established *after* the filter chain completes.
-The destination Endpoint of a packet is determined by the [filter chain][filter-doc], so a Session can only be created after filter chain completion.
+The destination Endpoint of a packet is determined by the [filter chain][Filters], so a Session can only be created after filter chain completion.
 For example, if the filter chain drops all packets, then no session will ever be created.

 [Endpoint]: #endpoints
-[file-configuration]: ../deployment/configuration.md
+[file-configuration]: ./proxy/configuration.md
 [xds-endpoint-metadata]: https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/endpoint/v3/endpoint_components.proto#envoy-v3-api-field-config-endpoint-v3-lbendpoint-metadata
 [dynamic-configuration-doc]: ./xds.md
 [TokenRouter]: ./proxy/filters/token_router.md
+[Filters]: ./proxy/filters.md